mfoltz/Bloodcraft/README.md

   Reduces experience gained from kills with a large level gap between player and unit, increase to make harsher decrease or set to 0 to remove.
 - **Player Parties**: `PlayerParties` (bool, default: false)
   Enable or disable player alliances.
-- **Prevent Friendly Fire**: `PreventFriendlyFire` (bool, default: false)
-  True to prevent damage between players in same alliance, false to allow.
 - **Max Party Size**: `MaxPartySize` (int, default: 5)
-  The maximum number of players that can form an alliance.
+  The maximum number of players that can form a party.

 ### Prestige System
-- **Enable Prestige System**: `PrestigeSystem` (bool, default: false)
+- **Prestige System**: `PrestigeSystem` (bool, default: false)
   Enable or disable the prestige system.
 - **Prestige Buffs**: `PrestigeBuffs` (string, default: "1504279833,475045773,1643157297,946705138,-1266262267,-773025435,-1043659405,-1583573438,-1869022798,-536284884")
   The Prefabs for general prestige buffs, use 0 to skip otherwise buff applies at the prestige level based on spot in the list.
+Should match number of times players can prestige in leveling.
 - **Prestige Levels to Unlock Class Spells:** `PrestigeLevelsToUnlockClassSpells` (string, default: "0,1,2,3,4,5") The prestige levels at which class spells are unlocked.
 This should match the number of spells per class.
 Can leave at 0 if you want them unlocked from the start.
 - **Max Leveling Prestiges**: `MaxLevelingPrestiges` (int, default: 10)